yaronma/riddles-maxrect/docs/solution.md

 ### Complexity
 The complexity of this algorithm is _O(N^4)_ Since for every point we scan maximum of O(N^2) other points

-## Solution 3: The Real Solution
+## Solution 3: The Optimized Solution
 ### Overview
-This algorithm based on horizontal swift of the lower edges of the rectangles until encountering a top edge or part of it.
+This algorithm based on vertical swift of the lower edges of the rectangles until encountering a top edge or part of it.

 We have two pre-processing actions: